 MS Enterprise Agreement True Up and Renewal

 An EA’s price is tiered to the number of computers being licensed, and is a three-year contract that gives you the option to license almost every Microsoft product that you need.
 Everything in the EA comes with Software Assurance, Microsoft’s term for maintenance.
 So you get all future updates and releases during the contract term.

 The EA includes subscription options that lower initial licensing costs because customers have opted to subscribe to the rights to use Microsoft products and services instead of owning them.
 The subscription option also enables customers to increase or decrease subscription counts on an annual basis.
 So although this sounds very formal, there is flexibility.
 Here’s why: With the enrollment agreement structure, you can easily add new products and services as needed.

 True-up – During the term of an EA, you can add and adjust users, devices, products, and services at any time without having to place individual purchase order and account for changes through the annual True-up process.

 Renewing an EA – When it is time to renew an EA, you can revisit your entire investment and make adjustments to ensure the new agreement is aligned with current and future needs.

-Sync Unified Support and Enterprise Agreement (EA) Renewal Dates
+Do Not Sync Unified Support and Enterprise Agreement (EA) Renewal Dates

-WHAT IS THE MICROSOFT CSP?
+WHAT IS THE MICROSOFT CLOUD SOLUTION PROVIDER (CSP)?